orbitmines/archive/projects/Project - Research towards Designs (2024).md

 #### Interface Design
 - Any interface, hooks(/finds) unbound controls.
 Any follow-up changes hence possibly effected.
 Can be unbound, superposed, etc..
+	- ; Latching of controls, defaults of controls from context
 - Existing interfaces

 - Personalized world, ..., workspace